 The Office of Educational Opportunity (OEO) has a responsibility to the state, students and families, professional educators and taxpayers to hold its schools to a high standard of performance.
 OEO schools have autonomy to develop and implement innovative models that will improve student outcomes.
 These autonomies include the learning program, staffing, school-level policy, schedules, budgeting, facilities, and assessments.
 Based on nationally recognized principles and standards, OEO maintains a balance of autonomy and accountability through the charter contract it enters into (on behalf of the UW System) with a school’s governing board.

-On the state level, the Office of Educational Opportunity is directly accountable to the Wisconsin Department of Public Instruction (DPI).
+On the state level, the Office of Educational Opportunity (OEO) is directly accountable to the Wisconsin Department of Public Instruction (DPI).
 Just like all public school authorizers in Wisconsin, OEO is legally required to submit financial audits and student outcomes annually to DPI.
 DPI makes these reports available online and in their annual charter school guidebook.

 Any public schools authorized by OEO will be subject to all applicable state and federal student safety laws, teaching licensure regulations, special education laws, nondiscrimination laws, and any contract terms.